"Turn that up!" That's what you exclaim when your favorite track comes on, and that's what you want your audience to say ... in a way ....

 If the audience is made up of 15 or fewer people, then I would say you can forgo using a mic, and if need be, direct people to please sit in a designated area - preferably toward the front of the room - so you do not have to worry about voice projection.

 However, if you know the crowd will be sizable - one that is too large for you to simply use your regular speaking voice and be heard without a mic - then you must insist the coordinator of the event provide you with a microphone.
 Hands down.
 It's for both your benefit and the audience's benefit.
-You do not want to have to strain your voice so as to be heard and possibly interfere with your concentration and the quality of your presentation, and truth be told, the entire audience cannot hear you when you strain nor is it pleasant for the audience to have to sit and listen to someone shout.
+Your volume can naturally reduce over time, so without a mic, the audience's ability to hear you is diminished, causing people to tune out.
+Additionally, you do not want to have to strain your voice so as to be heard and possibly interfere with your concentration and the quality of your presentation, and in all honesty, the entire audience - particularly those in the back of the room - cannot hear you when you strain nor is it pleasant for the audience to have to sit and listen to someone shout.